joaolucianno/paint/README.md

 =============

-This project was created over BootCamp at the <Academia de Código_>.
+This project was created over BootCamp at the &ltAcademia de Código_&gt.

 It was implemented features like a painter, erase, clear and load.